-- To determine the shape of the dose-rate and dose-response relationship in humans for circulatory diseases, lens opacities, cognitive/neurological dysfunctions and other relevant non-cancer outcomes at low or moderate doses based on key informative epidemiological studies (molecular or not, as appropriate). - To identify, develop and validate biomarkers for exposure, early and late effects.
+- To determine the shape of the dose-rate and dose-response relationship in humans for noncancer outcomes at low or moderate doses based on key informative epidemiological studies (molecular or otherwise, as appropriate). - To identify, develop and validate biomarkers for exposure, early and late effects.
 The development of such biomarkers should allow greater precision of the actual doses received and inform the evaluation of the dose-response relationship of non-cancer effects. - To evaluate non-cancer risk through systems biological analyses and mathematical models combining mechanistic studies and the epidemiological data, and integration of the two. - To investigate early stages in the progression of non-cancer effects in tissue or diseaserelated endpoints in biological samples from members of appropriate epidemiological studies or individuals with similar living conditions and known exposure in order to understand spontaneous pathogenesis.
 This is a pre-requisite to understand radiation effects on pathogenesis.